-- You must complete a course in your first term enrolled in the degree program.
+- You must complete at least one course in your first quarter to remain eligible.

-- You must meet all Strayer University admissions requirements by program.
+- You must meet all Strayer University admission requirements by program.

-- This scholarship may be combined with other Strayer University scholarships and tuition discounts.
+- This scholarship may be combined with other scholarships or tuition discounts.

-- The scholarship will be applied as one disbursement of $500 during your second quarter.
-You will forfeit the scholarship if you do not complete a class in your second quarter.
+- The scholarship will be applied as a single disbursement of $500 during the referred student's second quarter.

-- No refund will be issued on unused scholarship amounts.
+- No refunds will be issued on unused scholarship dollars.

-- You must be in good financial standing with the University (defined as a$0 past due balance).
+- You must be in good financial standing with the university ($0 past due balance).

-- The scholarship applies to course tuition only.
-All other books and fees must be paid with a separate method of payment.1
+- Scholarship applies to course tuition only, all other books and fees must be paid with a separate method of payment.

-1For students whose tuition is billed to an employer or sponsor, the scholarship is applied first to tuition charges and then the sponsor is billed the net tuition amount (to the extent tuition benefits are available).
+- If your tuition is billed to an employer or sponsor, the scholarship is applied first to tuition charges, and then the sponsor is billed the net tuition amount (to the extent tuition benefits are available).

 - No referred student, immediate family member or household member may be currently employed by the university, the university's parent company, or any other subsidiary of the parent company.